 Ever wanted to take a Jeep up a 4×4 road?
 Or ride in a helicopter or floatplane?
 Maybe you want to go whale watching or rise above the mountains in a hot air balloon…?
 There are a lot of folks out there who can make those dreams come true!

-I wish I didn’t have to go into the difficulties of finding vendors for queer weddings, but I’m genuinely hopeful that one day I won’t have to any longer.
+I wish I didn’t have to go into the difficulties of finding vendors for queer weddings, but I’m genuinely hopeful that one day I won’t have to.
 I know what it’s like, having to scan websites and social media not just for quality and personality, but for safety as well.
 And honestly?
 LGBTQ+ “acceptance” is the bare minimum as far as I’m concerned.

 If you see a website with a rainbow badge saying they’re inclusive, excellent.
 If someone’s site and contact form don’t use heteronormative or gendered language, good sign. …Forgive me if I’m wrong though (I’m not), but that’s not quite enough to deserve a gold star from me, you know?